justincbagley/MissingDataFX/README.md

 INFO      | Wed Mar 15 14:53:09 CDT 2017 | Bye.

 ```

+## OUTPUT
+The software creates a number of different summary files, modified tree files (e.g. converts .con.tre to .tree), Rscript files and R output text and PDF graphics files, among others, and organizes the resulting files into the following four folders: "final_dataset",
+"mb_tree_stats", "NEXUS_data", "R_results".
+The contents of the main output of interest--the R output--varies slightly, depending on which type of tree file was supplied for anlaysis.

+**If running on BEAST tree file, R_results will include:**
+- ladderized/nonladderized plots of phylogeny supplied to script, with node numbers; multipled rolled into single PDF file.
+- "basic_scatterplots.pdf" -- simple scatterplots of posterior ~ proportion data, posterior ~ proportion missing data, posterior ~ terminal branch lengths, terminal branch lengths ~ proportion data, and terminal branch lengths ~ proportion missing data, all rolled into a single PDF file.
+- "MissingDataFX_R_Workspace.RData" -- R workspace file, allowing you to open the environment of the Rscript run again in the R Console.
+- "missingDataFXTester.Rout" -- output of R Console log, including any error messages etc.
+- Shapiro-Wilk p-values for the four variables summarized from BEAST trees (above)
+- Parametric or non-parametric correlation test output

+**If running on MrBayes tree file, R_results will include THE SAME AS ABOVE, WITH THE FOLLOWING EXCEPTIONS:**
+- "basic_scatterplots.pdf" -- simple scatterplots of terminal branch lengths ~ proportion data, and terminal branch lengths ~ proportion missing data, rolled into a single PDF file. **NO POSTERIOR SUPPORT plots.**
+- Shapiro-Wilk p-values for the **three** variables summarized from MrBayes trees (above)

 ## TROUBLESHOOTING
 How to troubleshoot some potentially common problems: